-Launched in 2006, the Hyundai Archery World Cup circuit consists of three stages in 2021 and a final reserved for the top 8 athletes in each category.
-France will host one of the stages for the first time since 2008 and a stage in Boé near Agen.
+Launched in 2006, the Hyundai Archery World Cup circuit consists of four stages in 2022 and a final reserved for the top 8 athletes in each category.
+France will host a stage for the second consecutive year after those organised at the Stade Charléty in 2021.
 Paris also hosted the World Cup Final on the Trocadero Fountains in 2013.

 The Hyundai World Cups take place outdoors at a distance of 70m for recurve bows and 50m for compound bows.
 The competition generally runs for six days and is divided into two parts, the week with the qualifications and eliminations and the weekend with the finals in an iconic venue in the host city.

 The world archery circuit involves two bow disciplines (recurve bow & compound bow).
 There are two separate categories for men and women, and three events (Individual, team and mixed team).

 The World Cup include a total of 10 events :

 - Recurve women

 - Recurve mixed team (1 man / 1 woman)

 - Team compound men (3 athletes)

 - Compound mixed team (1 man / 1 woman)